gpayabyab/Text-Editor-/README.md

 THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Render
 THEN I should have proper build scripts for a webpack application

+# Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.